wazuh/wazuh-qa/tests/integration/set_up_environment.md

 You can run these tests on a manager or an agent.
 In case you are using an agent, please remember to register it and use the correct version (Wazuh branch).

-_We are skipping Wazuh installation steps.
-For further information, check [Wazuh documentation](https://documentation.wazuh.com/3.11/installation-guide/index.html)._
+> Note: We are skipping Wazuh installation steps.
+For further information, check [Wazuh documentation](https://documentation.wazuh.com/3.13/installation-guide/index.html).

 ## Linux

 _We are using **CentOS** for this example:_

 - Install **Wazuh**

+- Disable all components in `ossec.conf`

 - Disable firewall (only for **CentOS**)